-In 2019, 9.2 per cent of employed people (aged 18+) were living under the poverty threshold (EU-28) and it has been at similar levels since 2014 (Eurostat Online database, code ilc_iw01).
+In 2020, 9.4 per cent of employed people (aged 18+) were living under the poverty threshold (EU-27) and it has been at similar levels since 2014 (Eurostat Online database, code ilc_iw01).
 The average rate has increased since 2008, when it had been 8.6 per cent.

-The highest rates in 2019 occurred in Romania (15.7 per cent), Spain (12.7 per cent), Luxembourg (12.1 per cent), and Italy (11.8 per cent).
-The lowest rates occurred in Finland (2.9 per cent) and Czechia (3.5 per cent).
+The highest rates in 2019 occurred in Romania (14.9 per cent), Luxembourg (11.9 per cent), Spain (11.8 per cent), and Italy (10.8 per cent).
+The lowest rates occurred in Finland (3.1 per cent) and Czechia (3.7 per cent).
 See Figure 13.

-Figure 13 In-Work Risk of Poverty Rate, EU-28, 2008, 2018 and 2019
+Figure 13 In-Work Risk of Poverty Rate, EU-27, 2010, 2019 and 2020

 Source: Eurostat Online database, code ilc_iw01.
 Employed people aged 18+.
-Note: EU average rate for 2008 relates to EU27 (as this was prior to the accession of Croatia).
+Note: EU average rate for 2010 relates to the EU27 (current composition).

 This means that about 10 per cent of employed people in the EU live in poverty on an ongoing basis and, obviously, that getting people into work is not always sufficient to lift them out of poverty.
 The EU Social Protection Committee (2020) argues that income from employment often needs to be complemented by adequate benefits and notes that the working poor represent around a third of working-age adults who are at-risk-of-poverty.
-They amounted to an alarming 20.5 million people (in 2017) (Pena-Casas et al 2019).
-A report from the European Social Policy Network (Pena-Casas et al. 2019) suggests that in certain categories of the population (including younger people, people with lower education levels, and non-standard workers, poor households with children including lone parents) in-work poverty is significantly higher and has in some cases been increasing significantly in recent years.
+They amounted to an alarming 20.5 million people (in 2017) (Pena-Casas et al, 2019).
+A report from the European Social Policy Network (Pena-Casas et al, 2019) suggests that in certain categories of the population (including younger people, people with lower education levels, and non-standard workers, poor households with children including lone parents) in-work poverty is significantly higher and has in some cases been increasing significantly in recent years.
 Many factors can contribute, but Eurofound (2017a) links nonstandard forms of employment in many countries to the expansion in the proportion of those at risk of in-work poverty.